wangziqi2013/wangziqi2013.github.io/_posts/2020-08-07-cooperative-cache-scrubbing.markdown

 **Lowlight:**

+1. The paper failed to mention that clzero instructions will prohibit main memory fetch if the line to be zero-initialized is not in the cache hierarchy.
+Otherwise, the LLC controller will fetch the line since a miss will be signaled, which does not have any bandwidth benefit.

 This paper proposes cooperative cache scrubbing, a technique for reducing cache-memory bandwidth.
 The paper points out at the beginning that as computing infrastructures keep scaling up, the energy conssumption of main memory has become a major part of total energy of the system.
 Each read and write operation will consume energy and increase heat dissipation.